As the ESRD population grows, many providers try a more pampering approach to patient care.

 To encourage that personal connection, several years ago DaVita began installing what Hirsch and Erickson call a “Wall of Fame” in each of its centers.
 Once a year, photos are taken of all of a center’s physicians, patients and teammates—the term DaVita uses to denote staff members — and each person is asked to supply information about such things as hobbies, favorite foods, and family members.
 All of the pictures and personal information are then arranged and displayed.
 In addition to building a sense of community, “Patients really appreciate” the Wall of Fame, says Erickson.
 “They spend time looking at it and it creates a cohesive bond.”

 DaVita is not alone in trying to make its dialysis centers more welcoming.
-“We don't want our facilities to look like a hospice,” says Jeff Dale, director of project management at American Renal Associates (ARA), a company that operates some 60 outpatient dialysis centers in
+“We don’t want our facilities to look like a hospice,” says Jeff Dale, director of project management at American Renal Associates (ARA), a company that operates some 60 outpatient dialysis centers in California, Texas, and up and down the East Coast.

 “We have beautiful artwork on the walls, and at each treatment station we make sure everything that touches the patient brings feelings of well-being.
 We want to create a spa-like atmosphere that makes each patient feel pampered.”